-In December 2004, the FASB issued SFAS No.123R, which replaces SFAS No. 123 and supersedes APB No. 25.
+In December 2004, the FASB issued SFAS No.123R Share-Based Payment which replaces SFAS No. 123 Accounting for Stock-Based Compensation and supersedes APB Opinion No. 25 Accounting for Stock Issued to Employees.
 SFAS No. 123R requires all share-based payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair values and provides that the pro forma disclosures previously permitted under SFAS No. 123 no longer will be an alternative to financial statement recognition.
 The original effective date for SFAS No. 123R was the first interim or annual period after June 15, 2005, with early adoption encouraged.
-On April 21, 2005, the Securities and Exchange Commission (the "SEC") amended Rule 4-01(a) under Regulation S-X to provide that each registrant that is not a small business issuer is required to comply with SFAS No. 123R beginning with the first annual or interim reporting period of the registrant's first fiscal year beginning on or after June 15, 2005.
-In the Company's case, this means that compliance is required beginning with our Quarterly Report on Form 10-Q for the first quarter of fiscal year 2006.
+On April 21, 2005, the Securities and Exchange Commission amended Rule 4-01(a) under Regulation S-X to provide that each registrant that is not a small business issuer is required to comply with SFAS No. 123R beginning with the first annual or interim reporting period of the registrant's first fiscal year beginning on or after June 15, 2005.
+In the Company's case, this means that compliance is required beginning in the first quarter of fiscal year 2006.